Ys (series): Gameplay

 Ys V: Lost Kefin, Kingdom of Sand uses a top-down viewpoint and requires the player to press buttons to attack or defend with a shield.

 Ys VI: The Ark of Napishtim graphically departed from its predecessors, using a mix of three-dimensional graphics and sprites.
 Gameplay is hack and slash generally without the ability to actively block.
 Ys: The Oath in Felghana and Ys: Origin share this gameplay style.

 Ys Seven brought back the ability to actively block, with skills, stun meters for enemies, weapon types, super combos known as EXTRA skills, and the ability to parry hits from attacks with a flash guard system.
 Failed flash guards result in the player character taking extra damage compared to failing to defend at all.
 Memories of Celceta introduces a flash dodge where a player character dodges just before a hit.
-Ys VIII and Ys IX continued this style.
+Ys VIII and IX continued this style.